-- 8.113 Ipswich has 43 permanent pitches for Gypsies and Travellers at present, but a single issue review of the Regional Spatial Strategy has concluded that the Borough needs to provide an additional 15 permanent pitches by 2011, and a further 3% per year thereafter to 2021.
+- 8.118 Ipswich has 43 permanent pitches for Gypsies and Travellers at present, but a INSERTED: future Gypsy and Traveller Accommodation Assessment (GTAA) DELETED: single issue review of the Regional Spatial Strategy INSERTED: will identify the DELETED: has concluded that the Borough needs to INSERTED: 2027.
+DELETED: provide an additional 15 permanent pitches by 11, and a further 3% per year thereafter to 2021.
 In addition, national guidance requires the Core Strategy to include a criteria based policy to guide the siting and location of sites for Gypsies and Travellers.
-The accommodation needs of Gypsies and Travellers need to be considered alongside those of the 'settled' population. - 8.114 Work is being undertaken with neighbouring authorities, the County Council and the Gypsy community to identify possible sites to meet the need to provide additional pitches in the Ipswich Policy Area.
+The accommodation needs of Gypsies and Travellers need to be considered alongside those of the 'settled' population. - 8.119 Work is being undertaken with neighbouring authorities, the County Council and the Gypsy community to identify possible sites to meet the need to provide additional pitches in the Ipswich Policy Area.
 The policy will provide the context for the ongoing provision of pitches over the plan period.